 Sadly, their daughter Dorthea died at the age of 10 years, 11 months and one day on Sept.
 15, 1769, and their infant daughter Anna Elizabeth succumbed 10 days later at the age of five months, 15 days.

-Not long after he came to America the second time, Heinrich acquired a farm which straddled Bedminster and Haycock Townships in Bucks County.
-Their home would not have been far from the plantations in Tinicum and Nockamixon Townships owned by his brother Herman, who had married Magdalena (?) and was rearing his own family.
+Not long after he came to America the second time, Heinrich began to acquire farmland.
+On Jan.
+14, 1756, he bought 87 acres in Bedminister Township from Sebastian Wildanger for £500.
+Then on Feb.
+17, 1756, he acquired a 118-acre farm from Dennis Barn.
+The entirety of the farm straddled Bedminster and Haycock Townships in Bucks County.
+It was not far from the plantations in Tinicum and Nockamixon Townships owned by his brother Herman, who had married Magdalena (?) and was rearing his own family.

 When Bucks County landowners were assessed for taxes in 1781, Heinrich (listed as "Henry Younkin") owned 168 acres, two horses and six cattle.
 The following year, he was assessed for 150 acres, two horses, five cattle and a still.
 By 1784, the amount of taxable acreage dropped to 118, with one dwelling, two outbuildings and seven white inhabitants.

 His brother Herman also operated a distillery on his property during that period of time.
 Herman was naturalized as a United States citizen in 1743 and eventually lived along the Durham Road.

 They were members of Keller's Church, also known as St. Matthew's Lutheran Church, located eight miles east of Perkasie, Bucks County.
 Their birth records are preserved there today.